cebartling/kubernetes-experiments/experiment-01/portal/README.md

 # Kubernetes Experiments 1: Portal application

 ## Docker packaging
 1. Create a new repository for your images in Docker Hub.
 In this case, the repository is `k8s-experiments-01-portal`.
+2. Build the image: `npm run build-docker`
-1. Tag the local image: `docker tag k8s-experiments-01-portal:latest cebartling/k8s-experiments-01-portal:latest`
+3. Tag the local image: `docker tag k8s-experiments-01-portal:latest cebartling/k8s-experiments-01-portal:latest`
-1. Push the image to Docker Hub: `docker push cebartling/k8s-experiments-01-portal:latest`
+4. Push the image to Docker Hub: `docker push cebartling/k8s-experiments-01-portal:latest`